zhenhua32/mindformers/docs/readthedocs/source_zh_cn/docs/practice/gpt2_example.md

         """call function description"""
         output = {}
-        if text_input is not None and self.tokenizer: if not isinstance(self.tokenizer, PreTrainedTokenizerBase):
+        if text_input is not None and self.tokenizer: if not isinstance(self.tokenizer, BaseTokenizer):
-                raise TypeError(f"tokenizer should inherited from the PreTrainedTokenizerBase," f" but got {type(self.tokenizer)}.")
+                raise TypeError(f"tokenizer should inherited from the BaseTokenizer," f" but got {type(self.tokenizer)}.")
             # 将输入数据增加batch维度
             if isinstance(text_input, str):